ecere/dggal/high-vibes/README.md

 #### dgg-import

-Create a Scalable UBJSON DGGS Data Store from a GeoTIFF (quantizing to a DGGRS) -- not yet optimized / multi-threaded:
+Create a Scalable UBJSON DGGS Data Store from a GeoTIFF (quantizing to a DGGRS)

 ```
 python dgg-import.py gebco.tiff --dggrs IVEA4R --fields Elevation